-(Basic compensation)
+(Outline of directors' monetary compensation)

-Basic compensation is a fixed-amount compensation paid monthly, partially determined by importance of roles and responsibilities of each position and years in service, and partially linked to the Company's business performance.
-The level of performance-linked basic compensation is determined once a year by the Board of Directors, in principle, on a scale of 1 to 5 by reflecting short-term results based on the comparison of the Company's profit levels (capital gains, net additions to investment loss reserves, ordinary income, etc.) and their details for the preceding fiscal year with the past results.
-A standard percentage of performance-linked basic compensation is about 20%, and the relevant amount increases/ decreases within a range of 30% based on the above 5-point scale.
+Basic compensation Fixed monetary remuneration paid monthly, determined by importance of (fixed) roles and responsible areas of each job position, years in service, etc. Basic compensation (performance- linked) Monetary remuneration paid monthly, determined once a year, in principle, by the Board of Directors on a scale of 1 to 5 by reflecting short-term results based on the comparison of the Company's profit levels (capital gains, net additions to investment loss reserves, ordinary income, etc.) and its details for the preceding fiscal year with the past results.
+A standard percentage of performance-linked basic compensation in total basic compensation is about 20%, and the relevant portion increases/ decreases within a range of 30% based on the above 5-point scale.
+Extraordinary compensation (performance-linked) The year-on-year increase/ decrease in percentage terms of extraordinary compensation level for each position is determined by the Board of Directors based on the year-on-year comparison of ordinary income, core income (amount of management fees subtracted by SG&A expenses), unrealized gains, fund performance, which is a major management index over the medium- to long-term, and total fund commitments.
+The amount is then determined by the Board of Directors by taking into account their job responsibilities and the degree of contribution, and paid to each director once a year.

-(Extraordinary compensation)

-The year-on-year increase/ decrease in percentage terms of extraordinary compensation level for each position is determined by the Board of Directors based on year-on-year comparison of ordinary income and core income (income from fund management fees after deducting SG&A expenses), unrealized gains, fund performance, which is a major management index over the medium- to long-term, and total fund commitments.
-Based on this percentage, the amount determined by the Board of Directors reflecting job responsibilities and the degree of contribution is paid to each director once a year.
 Extraordinary compensation may not be paid when the Company' performance deteriorates sharply.